 London is one of the significant metropolitan cities.
 With more than 8 million residents, London attracts many people to invest in housing.
-Even though the average housing price of this city is a bit higher than the rest of the UK cities, people are willingly taking a keen interest in purchasing a property in this city.
+Even though the average housing price of this city is a bit higher than the rest of the UK cities, people are willingly taking a keen interest in buying a house in London.

 Deciding to buy a property in a country like the UK is a huge decision.
 Since so many people want to reside in London, housing and property investment are very competitive.
 But what are the rules and how can you go about buying real estate in London?
-Here is our guide to buying property in London as a foreigner, including everything from choosing the right property to finance and property taxes.
+Here is our guide to buying property in London as a foreigner, including everything from choosing the right property to finance, houses for sale London offers, and property taxes.

 Property Ownership in London: Freehold vs. Leasehold